 Tall New York Cheesecake is baked high and light with fruit topping.
 This classic dessert that will look beautiful on any holiday dessert table!

 Christmas is such a wonderful time of the year!
-Sleigh bells ringing, the joyful sound of Christmas carols and the sweet smell of pine boughs are just magical.
-It would not be the holidays if the house didn’t smell amazing with something baking in the kitchen!
+It just wouldn’t feel like the holidays if the house didn’t smell amazing with aromas of baking!
 Homemade goodies to enjoy from Thanksgiving to New Year is a holiday tradition at our house.